Controller-General of Finances: History

 Under Colbert's competent and dynamic administration, the Controller-General's responsibilities were greatly redefined.
 Louis XIV suppressed the two already existing positions holding the title of Controller-General as he wanted to replace these with a sole homonym office with cabinet rank in charge of all the finances and taxes of France.
 Furthermore, this new position was no longer transmissible as the head of state could revoke the respective commission at his pleasure at any time.
 In addition, the new position was far better connected with the Royal Finance Counsel (Conseil royal des finances) than the previous charge of Superintendent.
-In these ways, the Contrôleur général des Finances became a true senior governmental post.
+In these ways, the Controller-General became a true senior governmental post.

 The function of Controller-General would continue until 1791, with an interruption at the era of the Polysynody (1715–1718) under the regency of Philippe d'Orléans during the childhood of King Louis XV, when all ministerial offices were replaced by councils composed of members of the high aristocracy.
 Occasionally, the de facto Minister of Finance served instead as President of the Royal Council of Finance, who had a superior rank to a mere Controller-General of Finances, or, in the case of Jacques Necker, who, being a Protestant, could not serve as Controller-General, as Director-General of Finances and of the Treasury (Directeur général du Trésor royal and Directeur général des Finances from 1776 to 1781 and again from 1788 until 1790), in ceremonial terms a position ranked below the previous two.

 The position was renamed Minister of Finances in 1791 which, along with all other ministerial positions, was abolished in 1794, but restored with the advent of the French Directory in 1795.
-Nowadays the position is called (with exceptions) Ministre de l'Économie et des Finances (Minister of the Economy and Finance).
+Nowadays the position is called (with exceptions) Ministry of Economics and Finance.

 Responsibilities

 The responsibilities of the Controller-General were the most extensive of all the administrative positions of the Ancien Régime.
 According to the official description of 1665, the Controller-General had the power "to report in our Counsel of all affairs which are of concern to our service and of any others" ("faire rapport en notre Conseil de toutes les affaires qui concerneront notre service et de toutes autres indifféremment").

 Colbert, first of the Controllers-General with subsequent power, was also head of two other senior government posts equivalent to present-day ministers (from a total of six): Secretary of State of the Navy and Secretary of State of the Maison du Roi (Royal Household), both from 1669 till his death in 1683.
-In addition to those cabinet posts, he had also several important posts as administration chief, such as Surintendant des Manufactures et Bâtiments du Roi (Superintendent of the King's Manufacturers and Buildings; 1664–1683).
+In addition to those cabinet posts, he had also several important posts as administration chief, such as surintendant des Manufactures et Bâtiments du Roi (Superintendent of the King's Manufacturers and Buildings; 1664–1683).

 The Controller-General's responsibilities were manifold: